hassanShakur/accessibility-toolkit/README.md

 # Accessibility Toolkit

-This is a (soon to be) AI powered accessibility toolkit for websites.
-Be able to determine how accessible your website is and receive recommendations on how to imrove it for better equality and accessibility.
+This is a (soon to be) AI-powered accessibility toolkit for websites.
+Be able to determine how accessible your website is and receive recommendations on improving it for better equality and accessibility.

 ## Getting started